holt/syringe/README.md

 ### Browser

-Just add `syringe.min.js` to your environment.
+Just download [syringe.min.js](https://raw.github.com/holt/syringe/master/syringe.min.js) and add it to your to your environment.

 **Note:** Syringe uses `JSON.parse` and also the following ECMAScript 5 / JavaScript 1.6 methods: